 Requests for information

 - Anyone on the planet can write to a public authority in the UK and ask to be provided with information

 - The request has to be made in writing, however it does not need to be made to a named individual

 - Requests for information are free and do not cost any money

-- Information can be in any of the following formats printed documents, computer files, letters, emails, photographs, sound or video recordings and more
+- The definition of information is wide.
+It can be in any of the following formats: printed documents, computer files, letters, emails, photographs, sound or video recordings and more

-- The law says the public authority has to reply to the request promptly and in any case within 20 working days, in most circumstances, to say whether the information is withheld
+- The FOI Act says the public authority has to reply to the request promptly and in any case within 20 working days, in most circumstances, to say whether the information is withheld

-- If it is held the authority either has to disclose it, or rely on one of the Act’s exemptions to refuse the request
+- If the information is held the public authority either has to disclose it, or apply one of the Act’s exemptions to refuse the request

 - The public authority should let an individual know whether they are being provided with the information they have asked for.
 If they are not providing the information they should inform the requester of the reasons why